 The line about “common struggle with the peoples of the world who treat us as equals” shows the influence of Borodin with particular clarity.

 Sun had died of natural causes, but that didn’t prevent him from being deified as the fallen martyr of the revolution.
+Revolutionaries from one side of the political spectrum to the other tried with equal enthusiasm to hitch their wagons to his august reputation.
 “He dedicated himself to the revolution without any armies to put his plans into effect, and so he got cancer,” said Chiang Kai-shek to his troops, who saw no reason to question this dubious formulation of cause and effect.
 As an American intelligence officer stationed in China would later observe, “Sun Yat-sen was worth more to Chiang and the Kuomintang dead than alive.”
 Chiang went so far as to tell anyone who would listen that his own name had been the last syllables ever uttered by the great man — an anecdote he appears to have made up from whole cloth.
 Determined to cement his link with the Chinese people’s martyr by any and all means possible, he proposed marriage to Ching-ling as soon as the mourning period for her first husband was over.
 She declined; as she would later dryly explain to a journalist, she “thought it was politics, not love.”

-The loss of Sun Yat-sen left the revolutionary movement dangerously destabilized, balanced more precariously than ever upon the twin pillars of Western democracy and Soviet communism.
-The Kuomintang initially tried to hold things together via an unwieldy division of power among three rather faceless civilian bureaucrats, none of whom were overly entrenched with either camp.
-But Chiang worked methodically behind the scenes to fulfill the destiny he had earmarked for himself.
-Through a mixture of bribery, intimidation, and assassination, he eliminated his rivals and maneuvered himself into position to take full control of the party and its revolution.
-On May 15, 1926, the Kuomintang’s nervous remaining leadership surrendered to the inevitable, voting to make Chiang Kai-shek their party’s permanent head.
+Undaunted, Chiang worked methodically on other fronts to fulfill the destiny he had earmarked for himself.
+Through a mixture of bribery, intimidation, and assassination, he eliminated his rivals and maneuvered himself into position to take full control of the Kuomintang.
+On May 15, 1926, the party’s nervous remaining leadership gave in to him, voting to make Chiang Kai-shek their party’s permanent head.
 His first coup was complete.

-Just weeks later, the long-awaited, oft-delayed march to the North began at last.
-A western prong with strong left-wing sympathies reached Wuhan, the largest inland city south of the Qingling Mountains, in October of 1926.
+At this stage, the Kuomintang and the Communists were still capable of working together, thanks largely to the amiable bridge-builder Mikhail Borodin.
+In the summer of 1926, the long-awaited, oft-delayed joint march to the North began at last.
+A western prong of the offensive that was dominated by the Communists reached Wuhan, the largest inland city south of the Qingling Mountains, in October.
 Soong Ching-ling traveled with this prong, winning the nickname of “China’s Joan of Arc” among some admiring journalists for thus staying in the thick of the revolution to which her late husband had devoted his entire life.
 Also among the leadership ranks was Mao Zedong.
-Those Communists who were under his direct command were fast shedding their former naïveté.
+Those Communists who were under his direct command were fast shedding their diffidence.
 When they took over a village, they left it to peasant tribunes to decide the fates of their erstwhile oppressors in the ruling classes.
 Their verdicts tended not to be overly merciful.
 Mao:

 The peasants are clear-sighted.
 Who is bad and who is not, who is the worst and who is not so vicious, who deserves severe punishment and who deserves to be let off lightly — the peasants keep clear accounts, and very seldom has the punishment exceeded the crime.
 A revolution is not a dinner party, or writing an essay, or painting a picture, or doing embroidery; it cannot be so refined, so leisurely and gentle, so temperate, kind, courteous, restrained, and magnanimous.
 A revolution is an insurrection, an act of violence by which one class overthrows another.